PeterBusatti/odin-landing-page/README.md

 # odin-landing-page
-This site is a study on basic HTML and CSS while using advantage of flexbox to positon and align the content correctly.
+This site is a study on basic HTML and CSS while taking advantage of flexbox to positon and align the content correctly.

 rabbit-eating : Credit: hirohito takada
 rabbit-standing : Photo by Arvind Rajeev from Pexels